ZohaibM-Use/Remove-Duplicates-From-A-Generic-List/README.md

 **Difference with `ArrayList<Object>`**
   - Since every class extends form Objects, anything could be stored in the ArrayList.
 This behaves the same way as having no generics.
-  - You lose the convenience of generics - type saftey.
+  - You lose the convenience of generics - type safety.
   - When retrieving from a list of Objects, you will need to type cast similar to raw ArrayList, however, this will not throw an error.

     ```java